scode/docs/docs/source/software/rstquil.rst

   the file containing that section, that someone may be linking to the label.

-For this reason, I strongly recommend always explicitly labeling sections.
+For this reason, I strongly recommend always explicitly labeling sections when you decide to link to them.
 When editing existing documentation, you should also assume that explicit labels may be linked to and take care to preserve them.
+It's an indicator that someone cared about it enough to put a label there, and there's probably a link to it somewhere.

-(The previous guidance will obviously not work if you don't have the ability to modify the documentation you're linking *too*.
+(The previous guidance will obviously not work if you don't have the ability to modify the documentation you're linking *to*.
 I don't know if there's a solution to that problem.)

 Though I mentioned sections above, labels can be used anywhere and not